mraichelson/rake_experiment/README.md

 * [ImageOptim](http://imageoptim.pornel.net/) (used for image compression)

+### Update the Ruby Gem package manager

+Just to make sure that it's up to date and will look for all the current repository locations to pull gems from, run the following command from Terminal.

+`sudo gem update --system`

 ### Ruby gems

 (this only needs to be done the FIRST TIME you set this up on your system)